Azure-Samples/active-directory-verifiable-credentials-dotnet/4-externalid-verifiedid/README.md

 ### Create a External ID tenant

 Use your existing External ID tenant or follow the [quickstart](https://learn.microsoft.com/en-us/entra/external-id/customers/quickstart-tenant-setup) for creating a External ID tenant.
-Please note that you need a custom domain for your Entra tenant for Quick setup to work.

 ### Setup Verified ID